Towards Federated Learning on Time-Evolving Heterogeneous Data: Experiments

-\paragraph{Comments on different CFL approximation techniques.} In Table \ref{Ablation Study Table}, we examine the performance of several approximation techniques using the split-CIFAR10 dataset.
-We can conclude that (1) \emph{Core set methods outperform other methods by a significant margin.} The simple choice of ``naive core set'', i.e.\ randomly and uniformly sample data from the local dataset, surpasses the sampling technique described in iCaRL~\citep{rebuffi2017icarl}\footnote{ The algorithmic details of the sampling method in iCaRL refer to Algorithm \ref{iCaRL Core Set} in Appendix~\ref{sec:Approximation Methods Appendix}. } for CL, despite their faster convergence in the initial training phase.
-(2) \emph{The quality of Hessian estimation matters for regularization based methods.} PyHessian~\citep{Yao2020pyhessian}, as a method to approximate diagonal Hessian matrix, is slightly preferable than Fisher Information Matrix, though the latter one involves less computation.
-(3) \emph{The performance of generative methods is restricted}, and we hypothesize that the poor quality of generated samples contributes to the constraint.
+In Table \ref{Ablation Study Table}, we examine the performance of several approximation techniques using the split-CIFAR10 data set.
+We can conclude that \begin{enumerate}[nosep,leftmargin=12pt] \item \emph{Core set methods outperform other methods by a significant margin.} The simple choice of ``naive core set'', i.e.\ randomly and uniformly sample data from the local data set, surpasses the sampling technique described in iCaRL~\citep{rebuffi2017icarl}\footnote{ The algorithmic details of the sampling method in iCaRL refer to Algorithm \ref{iCaRL Core Set} in Appendix~\ref{sec:Approximation Methods Appendix}. } for CL, despite their faster convergence in the initial training phase. \item \emph{The quality of Hessian estimation matters for regularization based methods.} PyHessian~\citep{Yao2020pyhessian}, as a method to approximate diagonal Hessian matrix, is slightly preferable than Fisher Information Matrix, though the latter one involves less computation. \item \emph{The performance of generative methods is restricted}, and we hypothesize that the poor quality of generated samples contributes to the constraint. \end{enumerate}

 In the subsequent evaluation, we consider naive core set sampling for CFL-Core-Set method, and use PyHessian for CFL-Regularization.
 We exclude the results of generative methods, due to the trivial performance gain and significant computational overhead.